To make your preparation easier here I have listed a complete guide to the Annapurna to know before trekking in the region.

 As you trek higher in altitude you have to adjust to the room you get for accommodation.
-Private rooms are available in most of the tea houses and lodges in the lower altitude.
+Private rooms are available in most of the tea houses and lodges in the lower altitudes.
 The accommodation service also depends on the time you plan to trek.
-If you plan to trek in the off-season like during the monsoon and winter season then you will easily get the private rooms at higher altitudes too with a good discount rate but if you plan to trek during the peak season in the autumn and springtime then its hard to get rooms, you have to share your rooms with your friends or even with the stranger in the high altitude so booking earlier is the best option while trekking in peak season.
+If you plan to trek in the off-season like during the monsoon and winter season then you will easily get the private rooms at higher altitudes too with a good discount rate but if you plan to trek during the peak season in the autumn and springtime then it hard to get rooms, you have to share your rooms with your friends or even with the stranger in the high altitude so booking earlier is the best option while trekking in peak season.

 Are there drinking water facilities along the route?